Tauã (footballer, born 1993)

-Tauã Ferreira dos Santos (29 December 1993), also known as Tauã, is a Brazilian professional football plays as a striker for PT Prachuap.
+Tauã Ferreira dos Santos (29 December 1993), also known as Tauã, is a Brazilian professional football plays as a striker for Thai League 1 club PT Prachuap.

 Career

 Tauã was born in Mongaguá.
 He received his football training, among others, at Avaí.
 He made it into the professional squad in 2012.
 In the league operation of the Série B, he played on 3 November 2012, against Ceará.
 In the game, he was substituted in the 66th minute.
 He also appeared in the remaining four games of the season.
 The player scored his first goal as a professional during the Santa Catarina State Championship in 2013.
 In the game against Criciúma, he was substituted on 28 April in the 64th minute and scored in the 71st minute to make it 3-2.

 At the start of the 2014 season, Tauã was initially loaned to Marcílio Dias, with whom he competed in the Santa Catarina State Championship.
 The player participated in 14 matches in the competition and scored four goals.
 He was then further loaned to Guarani de Palhoça.
 Here he played in the Série D and the Série B of the Santa Catarina State Championship.
 In both competitions, he played 26 games and scored 12 goals.

 Tauã started the year 2015 at Santo André.
 However, he played only two games here.
 One in the second league of the São Paulo State Championship and one in the Copa do Brasil.
 He returned to his parent club Avaí for the league operations, which played in the season in the Série A. In the match against Palmeiras on 9 July 2015, Tauã made his first appearance in the top flight in the 77th minute.
 He made four more appearances.
 He was also often on the bench.